-The main issue with methafilcon A is that it has lower oxygen permeability (or Dk/t value) – that is, the material allows less oxygen into the cornea, compared to other materials.
+The main issue with methafilcon A is that it has lower oxygen permeability (or Dk/t value) —the material allows less oxygen into the cornea than other materials.
 The material used by Hubble has a Dk/t value of 18, while most current 1-day lenses range between 21 and 28.
-The lower this value, the higher the chance will be for an adverse reaction.
-These reactions can range from mild dryness to corneal abrasions or ulcers.
+Many contacts reach well beyond these numbers, ranging into triple digits.

-That being said, many people have used methafilcon A contacts for years without any problems — the material has been in use since the late 1980s.
+That said, many people have used methafilcon A contacts for years without problems — the material has been in use since the late 1980s.
 But some customers have reported that Hubble contacts can feel itchy or cause irritation towards the end of the day.

 Hubble’s contact lenses are FDA-approved, but newer lens materials provide more oxygenation to your cornea.
 They also happen to be more expensive, of course.